-A report on progress of the review of the Strathclyde Concessionary Travel Scheme and the introduction of a new Strathclyde Concessionary Travel Scheme fares structure was presented to and approved by the Strathclyde Concessionary Travel Scheme Joint Committee at its meeting of 12 March 2021.
+A report on Strathclyde Concessionary Travel Scheme - Ticketing Enhancements was presented to and noted by the Strathclyde Concessionary Travel Scheme Joint committee at its meeting of 30 September 2022.

 Principle G: Implementing good practices in transparency, reporting, and audit, to deliver effective accountability.